The Naturopathic Physicians Licensing Examination (NPLEX) Parts 1 & 2 are almost here.

 Are you ready?

 As you know, only a handful of books and NPLEX study guides have been specifically designed with the intention of improving performance on the NPLEX.
-But if you’re like me, then skepticism is still going to lead you sifting through dozens of bookstores, hundreds of websites, and thousands of reviews before settling on a few Naturopathic textbooks that may require another student loan just to purchase.
+Chances are, you’ll sift through dozens of bookstores, hundreds of websites, and thousands of reviews before settling on a few Naturopathic textbooks that may require another student loan just to purchase.

 According to students of Naturopathy, if you purchase one book to study from then look no further.
 I present to you the NPLEX 1 bible (okay, just pretend it says NPLEX).
 As you may already know, the USMLE Step 1 and NPLEX 1 are very similar.
 This is beneficial because many Naturopathic based texts, since they are not prevalent, tend to break the bank, while USMLE based texts, usually found in abundance, aren’t as expensive.